 Rural Housing Service, USDA.

-The deadline for receipt of all applications in response to this Notice is 5:00 p.m., local time to the appropriate Rural Development State Office on September 11, 2017.
-Rural Development will not consider any application that is received after the deadline unless the date and time is extended by another notice published in the Federal Register.
-Applicants intending to mail applications must provide sufficient time to permit delivery on or before the deadline.
+The agency deadline for receipt of all applications in response to this Notice is 5 p.m., local time to the appropriate Rural Development State Office by August 30, 2019.
+Rural Development will not consider any application that is received after the deadline unless the date and time are extended by another Notice published in the Federal Register.
+Applicants mailing applications must provide sufficient time to permit delivery on or Start Printed Page 32405before the deadline.
 Acceptance by a post office or private mailer does not constitute delivery.
 Facsimile (FAX) and postage due applications will not be accepted.

-Applicants wishing to submit an application in response to this Notice must contact the Rural Development State Office serving the State of the proposed off-FLH project in order to receive further information and copies of the application package.
-You may find the addresses and contact information for each State Office following this web link, http://www.rd.usda.gov/contact-us/state-offices.
-Rural Development will date and time stamp incoming applications to evidence timely receipt and, upon request, will provide the applicant with a written acknowledgment of receipt.
+Applicants wishing to submit an application in response to this Notice must contact the Rural Development State Office serving the State of the proposed off-farm FLH project in order to receive further information and copies of the application package.
+You may find the addresses and contact information for each State Office at, http://www.rd.usda.gov/contact-us/state-offices.
+Rural Development will date, and time stamp incoming applications to evidence timely receipt, and will provide the applicant with a written acknowledgment of receipt upon request.

 Start Further Info